jbeder/yaml-cpp/test/gtest-1.10.0/googlemock/docs/cook_book.md

 the implementation object will be deleted.

-If you have some complex action that you want to use again and again, you may not have to build it from scratch everytime.
+If you have some complex action that you want to use again and again, you may not have to build it from scratch every time.
 If the action doesn't have an internal state (i.e. if it always does the same thing no matter how many times it has been called), you can assign it to an action variable and use that variable repeatedly.
 For example: